marcinm2h/js-fs/apps/streamed-html-server/README.md

 # streamed-html-server

-No JS dynamic web page with html streaming
+No JS dynamic web page with html streaming.

+Proof of concept - not intended for real life usage.

 ```sh
 npm run start